 The IUCN World Heritage Outlook is an independent assessment, produced by IUCN in consultation with stakeholders, and is updated every three years.
 Unlike Periodic Reporting, all regions are handled at the same time, providing a global assessment for all natural World Heritage sites.
 Where information is available through Periodic Reporting, it is used among other sources for the preparation of Conservation Outlook Assessments.

-You can access the assessments by exploring the interactive map or through the site search, where you can narrow down results using filters.
+You can access the assessments on this website by exploring the interactive map on the homepage, or through the explore sites page, where you can narrow down results using filters.

-The filtered search allows you to search the Conservation Outlook Assessments by site, region, criteria of Outstanding Universal Value, rating, threat, benefits, other international designations and ecosystem types, providing an overview of conservation issues for each of these search criteria.
+The filtered search allows you to search the Conservation Outlook Assessments by site, region, criteria of Outstanding Universal Value, rating, threat, and benefits.

 Each site page contains a summary and a detailed version of the assessment.
 This information can be used to identify and replicate success, and draw attention to conservation needs.

 IUCN is able to review feedback on assessments submitted in Arabic, English, French, Portuguese, Russian and Spanish.
-We may also be able to review information submitted in other languages, but please contact us before submitting information.
+We may also be able to review information submitted in other languages, but please contact us at worldheritageoutlook [at] iucn [dot] org before submitting information.

 Contact us at worldheritageoutlook [at] iucn [dot] org to propose a translation.

-We welcome any comment on the IUCN World Heritage Outlook or on any individual assessment.
+We welcome any comments on the IUCN World Heritage Outlook, including feedback regarding the accuracy of Conservation Outlook Assessment information.
 You can submit your feedback by filling the online feedback form or via email to worldheritageoutlook [at] iucn [dot] org.
-If significant new information becomes available on a particular site, its assessment can be revised by IUCN at any time, and all assessments will be updated at least every three years.